ykaran86/library/README.md

 ```

-##Once you have cloned the directory to your local machine, follow the directions below:
+Once you have cloned the directory to your local machine, follow the directions below:
+---
 Prerequisites:-
 1. python 3.6 as default python version.
 2. google chrome as default browser.